GuokaiLiu/IDAFD-UNL/README.md

 |:--:|
 | *Fig 1.
 The development of intelligent fault diagnosis.* |

 >**Background:** In practice, data-driven fault diagnosis require diverse data with reliable labels for training and evaluation.
 However, the acquirement of essential data is difficult due to limited working conditions and collection costs.
 Moreover, even if the essential data can be collected, perfect data annotation remains a challenge because of insufficient labeling expertise and  complicated labeling workload.
-Current data annotation has evolved from expert-based, to crowd-source-based and model-automation-based labeling.
+Current data annotation has evolved from expert-based, to crowd-source-based and model-automation-based labeling (See Fig.2).
 However, the available data labeling strategies can hardly guarantee perfect annotation without corrupted labels.
 Hence, the label noise problem, i.e., data with corrupted labels, is introduced and brings new challenges to data-driven fault diagnosis.